Violin Sonata (Franck): Transcriptions

 Jean-Pierre Rampal made a transcription for flute and piano that is still performed frequently.
-The Violin Sonata in A also exists in versions for cello; viola; double bass; oboe; clarinet; alto saxophone; tuba; organ with choir; violin and strings; and violin and orchestra (recorded by Leonid Kogan).
-A version for piano duet by the pianist and composer Alfred Cortot has been recorded several times.
-Cortot also made a (for pianists even more challenging) version for solo piano, which has been played occasionally.
+The Violin Sonata in A also exists in versions for cello; viola; double bass; oboe; clarinet; alto saxophone; tuba; organ with choir; violin and strings; and violin and orchestra most famously recorded by Leonid Kogan.
+A version for piano duet by the pianist and composer Alfred Cortot has been recorded several times, who also made a version for solo piano.

 The setting for cello and piano was the only alternative version sanctioned by Franck.
 This was created by the renowned cellist Jules Delsart.
-After thorough historical study based on reliable documents, Delsart's transcription for cello (the piano part remains the same as in the violin sonata) was published by G. Henle Verlag as an Urtext edition.
-Based on oral history (Pablo Casals) and written document (letter written by Antoine Ysaye, Eugène Ysaÿe's son), it has often been speculated that the work was first conceived as a sonata for cello and piano, and only later reset for violin and piano when the commission from Eugène Ysaÿe arrived.
+After thorough historical study based on reliable documents, Delsart's transcription for cello where the piano part remains the same as in the violin sonata was published by G. Henle Verlag as an Urtext edition.
+Based on oral history by Pablo Casals and a letter written by Antoine Ysaye, Eugène Ysaÿe's son, it has often been speculated that the work was first conceived as a sonata for cello and piano, and only later reset for violin and piano when the commission from Eugène Ysaÿe arrived.